Tollbar Family of Academies

 - Consider and incorporate new constituent academies

-- Appoint and set the pay and conditions of service of a clerk to the Board of Directors who also acts as Secretary to the Members of the Trust
+- Appoint and set the pay and conditions of service of a clerk to the Board of Trustees who also acts as Secretary to the Members of the Trust

 - Establish a structure and terms of reference for committees of the Board and the Local Governing Bodies